NicolasVidal-Ch/Internal-Positioning/README.md

 exemple:
 "dd if='source of the OS' of='path of the SD card'".

-- Integrate in the Raspberry pi the following script in the folder "/etc": https://github.com/NicolasVidal-Ch/launch
+- Integrate in the Raspberry pi the following script in the folder "/etc".
+Link to the install script:
+https://github.com/NicolasVidal-Ch/launch
 This script allows to put the Rpi on time, create a variable to set its IP address, and download the second part of the installation.